Dr Sheila Harvey

 15-17 Tavistock Place

-I teach on the distance learning MSc in Clinical Trials and in Public Health.
-I am currently Module Organiser for the Design and Analysis of Epidemiological Studies module on the Clinical Trials MSc.
+I teach on the distance learning MSc Public Health (Projects module) on the distance learning MSc Clinical Trials (Module Organiser for the Design and Analysis of Epidemiological Studies module).

 I am currently working on trials in north west Tanzania including: